-Water, Plumbing and Bathroom Fittings

-Repair Category 1

-Notes Seals around the bath areas are stained.
-Failure to seals can result in dampness and decay within hidden areas of the property.
+Water, Plumbing and Bathroom Fittings Repair Category 1 Notes No significant defects evident.
+Seals around the bath and shower areas are frequently troublesome.
+Failure to seals can result in dampness/decay within hidden areas of the property.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.